Local Area Attractions

 The Lexington Carriage Company offers an intriguing way to tour this unique 19th century college town.
 Tours are narrated by professional carriage driver/tour guides throughout the entire route.
 540-463-5647

 Old Virginia Tours offers guided tours of Lexington and the surrounding area.
 800-685-7265 (Pin#7315)

 Haunting Tales - Lexington Ghost Tours - Take a guided candlelight walk through the back streets and alleyways to the venues of Lexington's long since departed residents who supposedly still occupy them.
 540-464-2250

 Less than 5 miles away is one of Virginia's most cherished natural wonders, The Natural Bridge.
 Rockbridge County derives its name from the formation.
 George Washington surveyed the area for Lord Fairfax and Thomas Jefferson purchased the "rock bridge" from King George III for twenty shillings on July 4, 1774 to ensure it was available to the public.
 The Natural Bridge has enormous proportions.
 It is described as being 90 feet long, 150 feet wide at one end and 50 feet wide at another.
-Your admission includes a visit to the Monacan Indian Living History Village and a laser light show in the evening, the wax museum, the butterfly room, and more.
+Your admission includes a visit to the Monacan Indian Living History Village, a Drama of Creation light show on the bridge in the evening, the wax museum, the butterfly room, and more.

 The Monacan Indian Living History Village

 Visitors can learn about and assist Monacan Indians with canoe building, hide tanning, mat and rope weaving, tool making, preparing meals and much more.
 Call the Natural Bridge for more information.